raphaeliG/teleraph/README.md

 ---

-### Using teleraph
+### Using Teleraph

-The Telegraph project, as you would expect, provides a header file called "teleraph.h", which contains the capabilty of using servers and clients.
-In order to do so, it gives you a nice little namespace called `net` which contains the `Server` and `Client` classes, so if you'd want to use those classes (which you do, of course), you'd either need to write `net::` before the object name, or write `using namespace net;` at the beginning of your code.
+The **Telegraph** project, as you would expect, provides the header files called `teleraph.h` and `packet.h`, which contain the capabilty of using servers and clients.
+In order to do so, it gives you a nice little `namespace` called `net`, which contains the `Server` and `Client` classes, so if you'd want to use those classes (**which you do, of course**), you'd either need to write `net::` when you need, or write `using namespace net;` at the beginning of your code.
 It also provides an easy to use `Logger` class which you can use if you want to.

 ---